 The View cabins are located on Deck 3 and have an approximately 3 ft. window.
 The Vista cabins are located on Deck 4 and have an approximately 4 ft. window.
 This does not sound like much difference, however this is very noticeable when you enter the cabins.
 Deck 4 is the most convenient deck to be located on, as it is the same deck as the dining room and only one deck above where you board the zodiacs.
 Deck 3 is also convenient with the zodiac loading and reception desk in this area.
 Whether the larger window and slightly more convenient location is worth the additional expense is a personal decision.

 Positives: The interior of these cabins is identical.
 This is the category with the most cabins.
-These are very inviting cabins with the large desk area with lots of counter space and storage and a mini bar.
+These are very inviting cabins with a desk area with a cabinet for storage and a mini bar.
 Across from the desk, there are two chairs and a table or in the three berth cabins a couch with a hide-a-bed for triple capacity.
-The storage is more than adequate with double closets and behind the full length mirror on the wall you find a safe and four deep shelves.
-The room is well decorated with wood accents and rounded corners on the bed.
+The storage is more than adequate with a good size bi-fold closet and a cabinet with a safe and four deep shelves.
+The room is well decorated with light colored accents and works well.

-Negatives: The desk areas do not have a chair that you can sit on to work on your computer at the desk or a stool of any kind.
-On boarding, you can ask for a chair and they may have one available.
+Negatives: The desk area does not have a lot of counter space.
+There is just enough space for a computer and the phone.
+But they do have a small stool that slips under the desk which is very nice.
 The bed is very close to the closet doors and this is a very tight area.
 These are the only real faults I can find with these cabins.
 A good choice unless you want to upgrade to a balcony or a larger suite at a substantial cost.

-Positives: Located on Deck 7 with the larger suites, this is a good option for someone who wants a real balcony, and a little more room than the standard cabin.
-These also have the larger bathroom that is featured on the double suites.
-These cabins are square rather than rectangular and feel quite spacious.
+Positives: Located on Deck 7 this is the least expensive of the larger suites.
+A good option for someone who wants a real balcony and a little more room than the standard cabin.
+These also have the larger bathroom that is featured on the larger suites.
+These cabins are more square rather than rectangular and feel quite spacious.
 Complimentary laundry service is included with this cabin category.

-Negatives: Really there are not any negatives to this cabin category other than the higher price point.
+Negatives: Really there are not any negatives to these cabin categories other than the higher price point.

 Positives: These are all great cabins and the same in the interior.
-Only variance is deck location and view window, large window or balcony.
 These are very spacious suites with tons of storage.
 They are actually two standard cabins made into one large cabin.
 The living area and bedroom are divided by a sliding door that hooks secure.
 So you can have this as one big room or pull the door and have two separate rooms.
 The dressing area and closet is extremely spacious with a full chest of drawers and shelves.
 There are two televisions, one in the bedroom and one in the living room.
 These suites also include complimentary laundry.
 Also of course, the larger marble bathroom.
 If you can afford the price, I really suggest one of these cabins.